KevinPigney/Hack-The-Box-Writeups/Ore/README.md

 - CatScale output for live-response triage context
 - Collection error logs for understanding missing or incomplete artifacts

-One important lesson was the difference between **the artifact existing on the source system** and **the artifact being successfully collected**.
+One important lesson was the difference between the artifact existing on the source system and the artifact being successfully collected.
 In this case, `system.journal` appeared in collection-related references, but the actual journal file was not available in my extracted artifact set.
 Because of that, I had to reconstruct some activity from weaker but still useful evidence, such as shell history, process listings, and surrounding command context.

 <br>